Mark Trail: Cartoonists

-Dodd retired in 1978, shortly after Hill died.
-Elrod then continued the strip, adding new characters and taking over the Sunday edition.
-Based on the complaint of a reader in 1983, Elrod had Mark Trail abandon the trademark pipe that had been part of him from the beginning under likewise pipe-smoking Dodd; and in 1993, Mark and Cherry finally married.
+Hill died in 1978, and Dodd retired shortly after.
+Elrod continued the strip, taking over writing and full art duties, and adding new characters.
+Based on the complaint of a reader in 1983, Elrod had Mark Trail abandon the trademark pipe that had been part of him from the beginning under likewise pipe-smoking Dodd.
+In 1993, Mark and Cherry finally married.

-In 2010, after years of tutoring, Jack Elrod brought on the assistance of artist James Allen.
-Allen initially began assisting on the weekly Sunday page, continuing the themes of wildlife education and natural history and also alerting readers to endangered species and notifications of newly discovered species as well.
+In 2010, after years of tutoring, Jack Elrod brought on artist James Allen as an assistant.
+Allen initially began by assisting on the weekly Sunday page, continuing the themes of wildlife education and natural history and also alerting readers to endangered species and notifications of newly discovered species.
+Soon after, Allen also started assisting on the daily stories as well.

 Starting with the strip dated April 11, 2014, Elrod retired as the strip's primary artist, and Allen formally took over the position, though Elrod-drawn Sunday strips continued to appear for two months.
 Elrod died on February 3, 2016, at the age of 91.

-By mutual consent with the syndicate, Allen abruptly left the position as Mark Trail's artist and writer in 2020.
+By mutual consent with the syndicate, after Allen had posted a couple of controversial politically themed tweets using the handle "The Real Mark Trail", Allen abruptly left the position as Mark Trail's artist and writer in 2020.
 The feature was right in the middle of a story arc, which was left unresolved.
 Beginning July 27, 2020, Mark Trail began rerunning daily strips from the Jack Elrod era.
 New Allen-penned Sunday strips continued through August 16, 2020, after which point Jack Elrod-era Sunday pages were rerun.

 After several months of reruns, Jules Rivera, creator of the webcomic Love, Joolz, took over the strip.
 Rivera's run began on October 12, 2020.
 Although Rivera said, "I want to respect the legacy," she also said, "There are going to be jolts galore."
 Characters have been thoroughly redesigned, and the Sunday strip title no longer has the same lettering from week to week.
 Instead, titles are designed in tune with the topic.
-In one strip about butterflies, the "MARK TRAIL" title was almost hidden in the vein pattern of a butterfly's wings.
+In one strip about butterflies, the "MARK TRAIL" title was hidden in the vein pattern of a butterfly's wings.